Tulane University: Student life

 The student body of Tulane University is represented by the Associated Student Body (ASB).
 In 1998, the students of Tulane University voted by referendum to split the Associated Student Body (ASB) Senate into two separate houses, the Undergraduate Student Government (USG) and the Graduate and Professional Student Association (GAPSA).
-USG and GAPSA come together twice a semester to meet as the ASB Senate, where issues pertaining to the entire Tulane student body are discussed.
-The meetings of the ASB Senate are presided over by the ASB President, the only student that represents all students of Tulane University.
+USG and GAPSA came together twice a semester to meet as the ASB Senate, where issues pertaining to the entire Tulane student body were discussed, presided over by the ASB President.
+However, starting in 2021, Tulane students and administrators collaborated to create a new student governance model.
+The USG was dissolved, and in its place, the Tulane Undergraduate Assembly (TUA) was formed.

 Tulane maintains 3,600 beds in 14 residence halls on its uptown campus for undergraduate students.
 First year residence halls include Warren House, Sharp Hall, Monroe Hall, Paterson Hall, Josephine Louise Hall, Wall Hall, and Butler Hall.
+Sophomore residence halls include Aron Residences, Décou-Labat Residences, Greenbaum Hall, Lake Hall, River Hall, and Weatherhead Hall.
 Per the Renewal Plan instituted after Hurricane Katrina, Tulane requires all freshmen and sophomores to live on campus, except those who are from surrounding neighborhoods in New Orleans.
 Due to the increasing size of incoming classes, Tulane has allowed a small number of rising sophomores to reside off campus instead of being required to remain in campus housing.
 Housing is not guaranteed for juniors and seniors.

 Student media

 The Tulane Hullabaloo is the university's weekly student-run newspaper.
-It is published every Thursday of the academic year, except on holidays, and has received multiple Pacemaker Awards, the highest award in college journalism.

-The Tulane Vignette is the university's unofficial weekly satirical online newspaper.
-It has received multiple awards.

-The Jambalaya, Tulane's yearbook, published annually since 1897, published its last edition (Volume 99) in 1995, because of funding and management problems.
-In the fall of 2003, the Jambalaya was reestablished as a student club, and in the Spring of 2004, the centennial edition of the Jambalaya was published.
-The staff now continues to publish a Jambalaya annually.The Rival is a student-run, online-only publication of opinion, commentary, and satire.
-It features three sections: campus, culture, and current.

-The student-run radio station of the university, WTUL New Orleans 91.5, began broadcasting on campus in 1971.The Crescent is a student run lifestyle magazine.

-Tube, an acronym meaning Tulane University Broadcast Entertainment, is the university's student-run television station.

-The Tulane Literary Society produces an arts, poetry, and prose magazine once a semester called the Tulane Review.

-Every fall, usually during homecoming week, Tulane holds a special ceremony for the presentation of the Tulane Ring, the class ring of the school, which is conferred upon students having earned 60 credits or more.